Fibonacci Laws of Planetary Motion β Technical Background

 Time independence

 The Fibonacci laws use oscillation amplitudes (secular eigenmode properties), not instantaneous orbital elements.
 The -constants and balance conditions use amplitudes β properties of secular eigenmodes that are exactly time-independent by construction.
-The eccentricity ladder acts on base eccentricities that encode a formation-epoch constraint, preserved in the eigenmodes since the dissipative era.
+Base eccentricities are phase-derived at runtime from the K amplitude, J2000 observations, and the System Reset anchor (n=7) with balance-group phase offsets, encoding a formation-epoch constraint preserved in the eigenmodes since the dissipative era.

 Statistical Significance